 Music has always been a big part of my life, in particular songs with great lyrics or telling a great story to which I can relate.
-So, from time to time I find myself telling Alexa l to play something from my past to retrieve and relive those memories.
+So, from time to time I find myself telling Alexa to play something from my past to retrieve and relive those memories.
 Recently, I told Alexa to find and play the Tony Orlando and Dawn song Knock Three Times*.
 Even though I was living in a single family, single story home in Oklahoma; somehow, I related the lyrics of the song to my life and to my first forays into love while surviving the beginnings of adolescence at Tomlinson Junior High.

-The next memory evoking song that Alexa chose was Dancing in the Moonlight by King Harvest.
-Another great tune – and a song that eventually turned into an outline of a novel about childhood friends trying to conquer the realities of adulthood.
+The next memory evoking song Alexa chose was Dancing in the Moonlight by King Harvest.
+Another great tune – and a song which eventually turned into an outline of a novel about childhood friends trying to conquer the realities of adulthood.
 One of them is framed for murder, leaving another to uncover the truth at the insistence of the girl, now a woman, who was the cause for the friendship falling apart years before.

 A friend from college recently told me "if you are friends with a writer, you will live forever."
 As I find myself putting more and more words upon the page, I see the wisdom in her statement.
 Writing also serves a cathartic purpose as you finally get a chance to say all those things you wished you had said and lived through the endings you felt should have been versus those which were.
 My guess is songwriting is a lot like that too -- I wonder if she ever knocked three times?

 * The song was initially released under the artist name Dawn, it was later the group’s name changed and the song re-released under the artist name Tony Orlando & Dawn.